NO ONE SHOULD GET HEP‑B

 Pivotal trials showed greater than 90% of participants protected across multiple patient types5

-Demonstrated safety profile in clinical trials of more than 10,000 participants9
+Demonstrated safety profile in clinical trials of more than 10,000 participants11

-*As of April 2022, the ACIP recommends hepatitis B vaccination for all adults aged 19–59 and for adults aged ≥60 years with risk factors.
-Adults aged ≥60 years without risk factors may receive hepatitis B vaccination.
-Please refer to the hepatitis B vaccination guidelines noted in the MMWR publication for the specific risk factors for hepatitis B. This recommendation applies to adults who have not received a complete hepatitis B vaccine series in their lifetime.1
+*The ACIP recommends hepatitis B vaccination for all adults aged 19–59 and for adults aged ≥60 years with risk factors.
+Adults aged ≥60 years without known risk factors may receive hepatitis B vaccination.
+This recommendation does not apply to adults who have received a complete HBV vaccine series in their lifetime or have a history of HBV infection.1

-HBV=hepatitis B virus; HHS=Department of Health and Human Services; MMWR=Morbidity and Mortality Weekly Report; WHO=World Health Organization
+HBV=hepatitis B virus; HHS=Department of Health and Human Services; WHO=World Health Organization

 This site uses cookies to improve your experience.
 By continuing to use this website you are agreeing to our Cookie Policy.